Segn11/small_business_analysis/README.md

-Small Business Owners Analysis

-Unsupervised Learning Project | K-Means Clustering & PCA Visualization

-This project analyzes small business ownership in the United States using the SCFP2019 dataset.
-By applying unsupervised learning techniques, we explore financial patterns among business owners, identify distinct clusters, and visualize high-variance financial features.

-🔹 Project Overview

-The goal of this project is to explore and understand patterns among small business owners in the US.
-Specifically, it:

-Examines the proportion of business owners across income categories.

-Identifies the top high-variance financial features.

-Performs K-Means clustering to group similar business owners.

-Uses PCA (Principal Component Analysis) to reduce dimensionality for visualization.

-Produces interactive and static visualizations to gain actionable insights.

-Note: This is an unsupervised learning project, meaning there is no target variable.
-The focus is on discovering patterns and clusters in the data rather than predicting outcomes.

-🔹 Key Techniques & Libraries

-Python & Pandas – Data manipulation and preprocessing

-Plotly & Seaborn – Interactive and static visualizations

-Scipy – Trimmed variance for robust feature selection

-Scikit-learn –

-StandardScaler for feature normalization

-K-Means clustering for grouping similar business owners

-PCA for dimensionality reduction and visualization

-Silhouette score for evaluating clustering quality

-Pipeline – Combines scaling and clustering steps efficiently

-🔹 Highlights

-Income Distribution: Compares income ranges between business owners and non-owners.

-Feature Selection: Identifies features with highest variance for clustering.

-Clustering:

-Uses elbow method and silhouette scores to find optimal clusters.

-Segments business owners into 3 meaningful clusters.

-PCA Visualization: Displays clusters in 2D for easy interpretation.
+# Small Business Owners Analysis (SCFP 2019)

+**Unsupervised Learning Project — K-Means Clustering & PCA Visualization**

+This project explores **financial patterns among small business owners in the United States** using the **SCFP 2019** dataset.
+By applying unsupervised learning techniques, we identify distinct groups of business owners, highlight the most informative (high-variance) financial features, and visualize the resulting clusters with PCA.

+---

+## Project Goals

+This analysis is designed to **discover structure in the data** (no target variable), focusing on:

+- **Profiling ownership patterns** across income categories
+- **Selecting key financial features** using robust variance-based methods
+- **Clustering** similar business owners with **K-Means**
+- **Reducing dimensionality** with **PCA** for interpretable 2D visualization
+- Generating **interactive and static visuals** to communicate insights clearly

+> Note: This is an **unsupervised learning** project—its purpose is to uncover patterns and segments, not to predict outcomes.

+---

+## What’s Inside

+### 1) Income Distribution Analysis
+Compare income ranges between:
+- **Business owners**
+- **Non-owners**

+This helps frame how ownership relates to financial standing.

+### 2) High-Variance Feature Discovery
+To focus clustering on informative signals, the project identifies **top financial features by variance**, using **trimmed variance** for robustness against outliers.

+### 3) Clustering (K-Means)
+Business owners are segmented into meaningful groups:
+- Uses the **Elbow Method** to estimate a reasonable `k`
+- Uses **Silhouette Score** to evaluate clustering quality
+- Final segmentation identifies **3 interpretable clusters**

+### 4) PCA Visualization
+PCA is used to project clustered points into **2D space**, making cluster separation and structure easier to interpret and present.

+---

+## Tools & Libraries

+- **Python** — analysis and modeling
+- **Pandas** — data cleaning and preprocessing
+- **Plotly** — interactive visualizations
+- **Seaborn / Matplotlib** — static plots
+- **SciPy** — trimmed variance for robust feature selection
+- **Scikit-learn**
+  - `StandardScaler` — feature normalization
+  - `KMeans` — clustering
+  - `PCA` — dimensionality reduction
+  - `silhouette_score` — cluster quality evaluation
+  - `Pipeline` — clean modeling workflow (scaling → clustering)

+---

+## Typical Workflow

+1. Load and clean SCFP 2019 data
+2. Explore ownership & income distributions
+3. Select high-variance financial features
+4. Scale features (`StandardScaler`)
+5. Cluster using `KMeans` (choose `k` using elbow + silhouette)
+6. Visualize clusters using PCA (2D)
+7. Interpret clusters and summarize insights

+---

+## Results (High-Level)

+- Clear differences emerge when comparing **income distribution** between owners and non-owners
+- Variance-based filtering isolates the most informative financial dimensions
+- K-Means forms **3 distinct segments** of business owners
+- PCA visualization provides an intuitive view of **cluster separation and overlap**

+---

+## Future Improvements (Optional Roadmap)

+- Try alternative clustering methods (GMM, DBSCAN, Hierarchical)
+- Add cluster profiling tables (median values per cluster for interpretability)
+- Automate reporting (export plots + summary into a single report notebook)
+- Add reproducible environment setup (`requirements.txt` / `environment.yml`)

+---

+## Contributing

+Suggestions and improvements are welcome:
+- Open an issue for bugs or enhancements
+- Submit a pull request with clear descriptions and results

+---

+## License

+Add a license if you plan to share or reuse this project publicly (e.g., MIT, Apache-2.0).

+---
+**Keywords:** Unsupervised Learning, K-Means, PCA, Segmentation, SCFP 2019, Small Business, Financial Analysis